jarylc/JAX-RS-MongoDB-ReactiveStreams-to-RxJava-Examples/README.md

 # JAX-RS MongoDB ReactiveStreams to RxJava Examples

-#### A one stop project for examples of using the ReactiveStreams MongoDB driver with RxJava.
+### A one stop project for examples of using the ReactiveStreams MongoDB driver with RxJava.
+#### Includes initializing with multiple embedded web servers for further reference and benchmarking
 ##### Note: runs embedded MongoDB on separate port 27018 by default, no need to install it.

 # Current Implementations Done
   - Jersey on Grizzly (grizzly-jersey)
   - Jersey on Netty (netty-jersey)
+  - Jersey on Tomcat (tomcat-jersey)
   - RestEasy on Undertow (undertow-resteasy)
   - RestEasy on Netty (netty-resteasy)
+  - RestEasy on Tomcat (tomcat-resteasy)

 ## Resource references
   - [Jersey Reactive Resource](https://gitlab.com/jarylc/jax-rs-mongodb-reactivestreams-to-rxjava-examples/blob/master/common-jersey/src/main/java/com/jarylchng/reactivemongoexample/common/ResourceReactive.java) - Jersey does not have support for RxJava and is implemented with Completable